Marge Simpson: Personality

 Marge believes she has higher morals and is more law-abiding than most other characters, once leading a family values crusade against the violent The Itchy & Scratchy Show and being a prominent member of the "Citizens' Committee on Moral Hygiene".
 She often provides a voice of reason for the town itself, but many of the townspeople are frustrated or contemptuous of her failure to recognize or react correctly to breaches of social norms.

-Marge is the only member of the family who encourages, and often forces, church attendance.
+Marge is often depicted as the only member of the family who encourages, and often forces, church attendance.
 In "Homer the Heretic" (season four, 1992), Homer starts skipping church and Marge tells him "don't make me choose between my man and my God, because you just can't win."
 Yet, in some episodes, Marge's stereotypical attitude seems to affect her relationship with Lisa, who is a feminist.
 In "Lisa the Skeptic" (season nine, 1997), an "angel skeleton" is discovered, much to Lisa's skepticism.
 As Lisa rants about the people who believe it is an angel, Marge informs her that she also believes it is an angel.
 She tells Lisa, "There has to be more to life than just what we see, everyone needs something to believe in."

 In spite of her highly debatable moral stances, Marge struggles with vices, such as a gambling addiction.
 While Marge has learned to cope with her addiction, it has never completely disappeared and remains an underlying problem that is referenced occasionally on the show.
 Marge is also known to suffer OCD as shown when she won a house cleaning but she then cleaned the whole house herself and it thus led to her accidentally causing her to suffer amnesia.
 Another time is when the family had to house sit for Mr. Burns, she forced Lisa and herself to clean the entire mansion.